ucsf-wynton/wynton-website-hpc/docs/hpc/software/apptainer.md

 Q. _Why not Docker?_
 A. Docker is one of the most popular and well-known software solutions for using Linux Containers.
 However, contrary to Apptainer, it turns out that it is hard to get Docker to play well with multi-tenant HPC environments.

+Q. _What happened to Singularity?_
+A. The Apptainer software is a fork of the Singularity software from 2021.
+For backward compatibility, the `singularity` command is an alias to the `apptainer` command.
+We suggest that you update your script to use `apptainer`.

 Q. _What's the filename extension `*.sif`?_
 A. First of all, the filename extension is optional, and some prefer to drop them, e.g. `rocker_r-base` instead of `rocker_r-base.sif`.
 SIF, which is short for the [Singularity Container Image Format], is a file format that can hold a Linux container environments in a single file.
 You might also run into old Singularity images named `*.img` and `*.simg`, which are legacy file formats that Singularity used in the past, where [`*.img` indicates a _writable_ (ext3) images whereas `*.simg` indicates a read-only (squashfs) image.](https://groups.google.com/a/lbl.gov/d/msg/singularity/Cq7kIbN_L68/2mOdkwx2BAAJ)